POCUMTUCK STATE OF MIND

 The Quadrafecta Hub — Western Gateway

-A mile north of the village, Route 2 and Route 112 converge at one of the most consequential intersections in western Massachusetts.
-The highway infrastructure inadvertently created the park’s most powerful spatial arrangement: four distinct quadrants, each with its own character, land ownership, and ecological condition, held in dialogue across the intersection of the road and the river.
+A mile north of the village, Route 2 and Route 112 converge at the most consequential intersection in western Massachusetts for this proposal.
+Four distinct quadrants, each with its own character, land ownership, and ecological condition, are held in dialogue across the intersection of the road and the river.

 The northwest quadrant is steep, state-owned wetland — already protected, already good.
 It requires no acquisition and no significant intervention.
 Its character as wild, inaccessible land is itself part of the argument: not everything needs to be managed.

-The northeast quadrant contains the Route 112 cloverleaf, which during its construction required blasting and hauling away the surrounding land, leaving behind the elevated mound at the center of the cloverleaf loop — a circular landform that was not designed but was produced by the road-building logic of the mid-twentieth century.
-This unplanted mound, isolated by the geometry of the interchange, is what the park proposes to call the Cultural Burial Mound — not because anything is buried there, but because the colonial road-building machinery that created it enacted exactly the kind of earth-moving erasure the park is built to address.
+In the northeast quadrant, the Route 112 cloverleaf's construction required blasting and hauling away the surrounding land, leaving an elevated mound at the center of the loop — a circular landform not designed but produced by mid-century road-building logic.
 From this mound, Chief Greylock emerges.

-The Greylock Guardian Figure — Wawanotewat — rises from the Cultural Burial Mound in twenty-four feet of Corten and locally quarried granite, facing west toward the mountain that carries a version of his name, his arm extended in the gesture of a battle not yet finished.
+The Greylock Guardian Figure — Wawanotewat — rises from the Cultural Burial Mound in Corten steel and locally quarried granite, facing west toward the mountain that carries a version of his name, his arm extended in the gesture of a battle not yet finished.
 The base incorporates Ghost Gear: reforged colonial-era hardware and farm implements, the materials of the machinery that displaced his people become the structural support for his permanent presence in the valley he defended.
-A low stone council ring surrounds a central fire bowl at the mound’s base, creating an enterable civic space.
-Greylock looks west.
-Across the bridge, across the river, Mashalisk looks east.
-Between them, the dam is visible.
+A low stone council ring surrounds a central fire bowl at the mound's base, creating an enterable civic space.

-The southwest quadrant, near the bridge and the river, is where Mashalisk stands.
-She is the figure from the Hail to the Sunrise monument — or rather, the figure that the Hail to the Sunrise monument displaced and misidentified — now placed on the correct side of the river, in the correct landscape, oriented correctly.
+In the southwest quadrant, near the bridge and the river, Mashalisk stands — the figure from the Hail to the Sunrise monument, now placed on the correct side of the river, in the correct landscape, oriented correctly.
 Mashalisk faces east from the southwest quadrant, looking across the bridge toward the northeast, toward Greylock on his mound.
 She embodies the Pocumtuck matriarchal lineage of diplomacy and long governance.
-He embodies the Abenaki warrior’s resistance and unfinished sovereignty.
+He embodies the Abenaki warrior's resistance and unfinished sovereignty.
 She looks toward him.
 He looks west toward his mountain.
 The dam sits in the visual field between them, in the middle of the bridge, exactly where it belongs: as the obstacle both are looking past.

-Approximately two hundred feet from Mashalisk, in front of the National Indigenous Awareness Center, the Emergent Figure rises from the ground.
-This is not a portrait of a person and not a monument to a specific historical figure.
-It is a monumental form — something like a child’s arm and hand reaching upward from the earth — that speaks to rebirth, return, and the insistence of life after burial.
-The Emergent Figure is what you see first as you approach the Awareness Center from the road.
+Approximately two hundred feet from Mashalisk, in front of the National Indigenous Awareness Center, the Emergent Figure rises from the ground — not a portrait, not a monument to a specific historical figure, but a monumental form reaching upward from the earth, speaking to rebirth, return, and the insistence of life after burial.
+The Emergent Figure is what you see first as you approach the NIAC from the road.
 It draws you in.
-It identifies the place.
-It says: something new is coming out of the ground here.

-The National Indigenous Awareness Center anchors the southwest quadrant between Mashalisk and the Emergent Figure.
+The National Indigenous Awareness Center anchors the southwest quadrant.
 It is not a museum.
 It is a living cultural knowledge center, staffed by Indigenous stewards who are interpreters, educators, and archivists simultaneously.
-It holds the full interpretive depth of the park’s Indigenous history layer — the Pocumtuck oral tradition, the Abenaki resistance record, the treaty fishing history at Peskeompskut — and serves as the primary point of contact between the park’s QR network and the human beings who can answer questions the QR codes cannot.
+It holds the full interpretive depth of the park's Indigenous history layer and serves as the primary point of contact between the QR network and the human beings who can answer questions the QR codes cannot.

-The Hawk sculpture stands where the fiberglass Indian stood for decades before being moved to Oklahoma — on the Route 2 shoulder, in the position that position has always held, which is: the place on this road where the landscape opens up and you understand that you are entering something.
-The Hawk is twenty-two feet of Corten steel, wings partially raised in a dynamic soaring posture, scaled for both intimate viewing and long-distance legibility from the highway.
+On Route 2 itself, at the precise position where the fiberglass Indian stood for decades before being moved to Oklahoma, the Hawk sculpture rises.
+Twenty-two feet of Corten steel, wings partially raised in a dynamic soaring posture, scaled for both intimate viewing and long-distance legibility from the highway.
 At dusk, integrated low-level warm LED lighting traces the leading edges of the wings.
 The hawk faces east down the river valley.
-It is the air totem, the trail’s new name made physical, and the view from altitude that reveals where the corridors are broken and where they connect.
+It is the air totem, the trail's new name made physical, the view from altitude that reveals where the corridors are broken and where they connect.

-The hawk and the warrior are distinct.
-The hawk is the air totem, the trail’s new name, the high-altitude view.
-Greylock is the warrior whose unfinished battle the practice is completing.
-Both are present at the hub.
+Greylock and the Hawk are distinct.
+They are approximately a thousand feet apart at the Quadrafecta Hub.
+The hawk is the air totem, the trail's new name, the high-altitude view.
+Greylock is the warrior whose battle the practice is completing.
+Both are present.
 Neither replaces the other.
 Both are members of the quorum.
-Both have been waiting for the passage to be opened.

 The Heart Site — Salmon Crossing / Peskeompskut

-At Salmon Crossing in the village of Shelburne Falls, the park’s physical heart beats at the water’s edge.
+At Salmon Crossing in the village of Shelburne Falls, the park's physical heart beats at the water's edge.
 This is Peskeompskut — the ancient treaty fishery where the Pocumtuck, Abenaki, and Nipmuc maintained shared access rights for generations before the first European grid was imposed on the valley.
-The heart site sits at the intersection of Bridge Street and Deerfield Avenue, fifty to a hundred feet from the main falls — the salmon falls themselves — with the Deerfield River dropping over basalt ledge directly into the glacial potholes where Shelly lives.
-This is the oldest public gathering place in the watershed and the park’s most sacred ground.
-The park envisions this site as a phased Land Back initiative: a transfer to Indigenous co-stewardship that makes the park’s values visible at its physical center.
+The heart site sits at the intersection of Bridge Street and Deerfield Avenue, fifty to a hundred feet from the main falls, with the Deerfield River dropping over basalt ledge directly into the glacial potholes where Shelly lives.
+This is the oldest public gathering place in the watershed and the park's most sacred ground.

-The Sachem Salmon rises fifteen feet above the heart site, welded from reclaimed Lamson & Goodnow cutlery steel — Ghost Gear sourced from the factory ruins visible upstream on the same bank.
-The factory whose operations contributed to the silencing of this river becomes the material from which the river’s teacher returns.
-The scale is chosen for intimacy as much as legibility: fifteen feet is large enough to command the site from the Iron Bridge and the Bridge of Flowers simultaneously, but proportioned so that a person standing at its base is in conversation with the fish rather than diminished by it.
+The Sachem Salmon rises twenty-five feet above the heart site, welded from reclaimed Lamson & Goodnow cutlery steel.
+The factory whose operations contributed to the silencing of this river becomes the material from which the river's primary ecological agent returns.
+Twenty-five feet is chosen for intimacy as much as legibility: large enough to command the site from the Iron Bridge and the Bridge of Flowers simultaneously, but proportioned so that a person standing at its base is in conversation with the fish rather than diminished by it.

-The Sixty Square Sphere holds sixty polished black river stones in an icosahedral geodesic lattice — one stone for each of the approximately sixty Black residents displaced from Shelburne during trolley-era expansion in the 1880s.
+The Sixty Square Sphere holds sixty polished black river stones in an icosahedral geodesic lattice — one stone for each of the approximately sixty Black residents displaced from the North Street community during trolley-era expansion in the 1880s.
 Sixty is not a symbolic number.
 It is the documented count.
 The sphere does not require a credible witness to make its argument.
 It is the witness.
+The river stones are drawn from the Deerfield itself — polished by the same hydraulic forces that carved the potholes, drawn from the same watershed that carries the nitrogen that fed the soil the North Street community lived on.

 A walkable pavement map of the full 119-node park system is embedded in the ground at full scale, oriented to true north, large enough to walk through.
 A visitor who stands at the heart site's position on the map is standing at the center of the argument the park is making about this watershed.
 The map is the park's invitation and its proof simultaneously.